armory/docs/content/en/docs/combined-matrix.md

 **Versions**

-**All supported versions** refers to the current minor release and the two previous minor releases.
+**All supported versions** for the Armory version refers to the current minor release and the two previous minor releases.
 For example, if the current version is 2.21.x, all supported versions include 2.19.x, 2.20.x, and 2.21.x.
+For third-party software, "all supported versions" refers to actively maintained versions by the provider.

 ## Application metrics for Canary Analysis